hochbaumGroup/sparsecomputation/README.md

 - Dorit S. Hochbaum, Philipp Baumann (2016).
 Sparse computation for large-scale data mining. *IEEE Transactions on Big Data*, 2(2), 151-174.
 - Philipp Baumann, Dorit S. Hochbaum and Quico Spaen (2017).
 High-Performance Geometric Algorithms for Sparse Computation in Big Data Analytics. *2017 IEEE International Conference on Big Data*, Boston MA.
 - Philipp Baumann, Dorit S. Hochbaum, and Quico Spaen (2016).
 Sparse-Reduced Computation. *Proceedings of the 5th International Conference on Pattern Recognition Applications and Methods*.

+## Credits
+Original Matlab implementation by Philipp Baumann.
+Original Python implementation by Titouan Jehl and Quico Spaen.
+Updated implementation with the new block shifting algorithm by Quico Spaen and Philipp Baumann.